serve-and-volley/sight-and-sound-poll-data/2012/README.md

 sys     0m5.708s
 ```

-- The data of 2,421 films that have BFI film IDs:
+- The data of 2,421 films that have BFI film IDs (some film titles do not have BFI film IDs) [[600 KB](https://github.com/serve-and-volley/sight-and-sound-poll-data/blob/main/2012/csv_raw_data/films_2012.csv)]

 ```bash
 $ time python3 scrape_films_2012.py